CarlosE-Dev/design-patterns-study/README.md

 * 'Update' method changes the properties of the list registers by ID.
 * 'GetAll' method returns the complete list.
 * 'GetById' method returns a record of the list by ID.

+In this way, we isolate our data access logic from the application's business logic, reducing coupling and making the application more scalable by applying the Repository Pattern

 ##

 <strong>Facade Pattern</strong>